sc13912/nodejs-cloudbuild-demo/README.md

 # nodejs-cloudbuild-demo
-A simple nodejs app containerised and packaged through Helm Chart for fast K8s deployment Also including intructrions
+A basic nodejs app containerised and packaged through Helm Chart for fast K8s deployment.
+This example also includes a simple CI/CD pipeline deployed in the Google Cloud (GCP) envrionemt, leveraging cloud native platfroms and tools such as Google Cloud Build, Google Kubernetes Engine (GKE) and Google Container Registry (GCR).

 ## Prerequisites